abitravers1989/CV/README.md

 **LeBrun Black** (May 2017 - Present)
 *Founder & Blog Editor*

 Online marketing consultant.
-Implemented A/B testing and agile methodology for clients.
+Implemented A/B testing and agile methodology for clients, ranging from large multinationals to personal consulting.

 **Growth Hacking Asia** (Jan - May 2017)
 *Growth Marketing Consultant (Indonesia)*